 It might.
 Eating more whole-grain foods on a regular basis might help reduce your chance of developing high blood pressure (hypertension).

-- Aiding in weight control, since whole-grain foods can make you feel full longer
+- Helping you manage your weight, since whole-grain foods can make you feel full longer

-- Increasing your intake of potassium, which is linked to lower blood pressure
+- Increasing your potassium level, which is linked to lower blood pressure

 - Decreasing your risk of insulin resistance

 - Reducing damage to your blood vessels

 These heart-healthy benefits can work together to help reduce your risk of high blood pressure.
 If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.